 1 – Google Image Search –

-The first addition to our list was started by two graduate students from the Stanford University, this search engine grew to carve its own place amongst the competition sprouting up every now and then.
+The first addition to our list is the best internet photo search engine that was started by two graduate students from the Stanford University, it grew to carve its own place amongst the competition sprouting up every now and then.
 The features and search tools offered by this engine were newly introduced, taken off, and brought back several times, but still, it has seen loyal users all through these phases.
 In 2007, it tried introducing a major change in its interface where the additional information of each image stayed hidden unless you moved your mouse over it.
 After being pulled back for some reason, it was reinstalled in 2010, supported by an option of reverting to the old version.
 The same year also saw another inclusion, a tool for finding similar or same images of different sizes.

 2 – Bing Image Search –